As the weather warms up, you’ll want to spend more time outdoors with your pre-schooler, getting some fresh air and sunshine while we have it.

 Tell your toddler he has to jump on the stepping stones to avoid the crocodiles but when you shout ‘crocodile’ he has to get back to the island as quickly as possible.

-17 Hunt for treasure
+17. Hunt for treasure

-18 Homemade swing ball
+18. Homemade swing ball

 Using one leg of an old pair of tights, put a tennis ball down into the foot and use the waist end and other leg to tie it to something pole-like (a rotary washing line is great, or even a slim tree or park lamppost).

-This can be played by one or two children.
+This can be played by 1 or 2 children.
 The idea is to hit the ball back and forth for as long as possible.
 The loser is the one who can’t return the ball because it has wound itself too tightly around the pole.

-19 Play balloon tennis
+19. Play balloon tennis

 Using the hook end as a handle, push the coat hanger down one leg of the tights to the bottom, so that the nylon is stretched and covering the wire frame in a bat shape.

 Take a handful of cotton wool (or a longish strip of loo roll) and clump it around the hook to make a squishy handle.
 Wind the tape round and round the end to secure, and you’ll have a tennis racquet.
 Using a balloon as a tennis ball, one child can try to keep the balloon in the air with the coat hanger ‘racquet’, or two can play a game of fun tennis.

-20 Throw a wellie or two
+20. Throw a wellie or 2

 A wellie-throwing championship is perfect if you have more than one child to entertain.
 Mark out a circle in the garden and get each tot to throw a wellie boot to try and get it to land in the hoop.